HenryDashwood/hakyll-website/things/books.md

 ## 2022

+Tories: Fighting for the King in America's First Civil War - Thomas B. Allen

-Montaillou - Emmanuel Le Roy Ladurie
+Montaillou: Cathars and Catholics in French Village 1294-1324 - Emmanuel Le Roy Ladurie

 Data Science from Scratch - Joel Grus